 When to Include Biogenic Carbon in an LCA

-An overview of biogenic carbon accounting practices as defined by international standards.
+Part 1 in a series on biogenic carbon accounting for wood products – an overview of biogenic carbon accounting practices as defined by international standards

 Biogenic carbon accounting practices are described in the international standard, ISO 21930, which governs environmental product declarations (EPDs) for construction products.1 Biogenic carbon is defined as “carbon derived from… material of biological origin excluding material embedded in geological formations or transformed to fossilized material and excluding peat.”
 In the context of wood construction products, this is the carbon sequestered by the tree as it grows that continues to be stored in the wood product over its lifetime.

 Bio-based materials originating from renewable resources… contain biogenic carbon.
 The mass flows to and from nature and biogenic carbon removal(s) and emissions throughout the product system shall be reported as a flow of biogenic carbon…”

 Specifically, it states that biogenic carbon entering the system shall be characterized with a factor of -1 (i.e., a reduction in carbon emissions), which represents the removal of carbon from the atmosphere that occurs as a tree grows.
 When the material burns or decays, some or all of that stored carbon is released back to the atmosphere and must be characterized with a factor of +1 (i.e., a carbon emission).
 Similarly, any time a material containing biogenic carbon leaves the system, the carbon is also characterized with a factor of +1.

 Simply put, when biogenic carbon enters a system, it is reported as a negative value; when it leaves the system, it is reported as a positive value.
 Using this “-1 in/+1 out” accounting practice in accordance with ISO 21930 is what designers commonly mean when they say they are “including biogenic carbon.”